bnjs/bnjs.github.io/notes/lists-of-things.md

 <h3 id="how-to-win-friends-and-influence-people">How to Win Friends and Influence People</h3>

 EDITOR'S NOTE: I don't agree with all of the content here.
-There's a lot of good advice for self-improvement and some interesting perspectives on psychology.
-There's a fine line between influence and manipulation; I certainly don't agree with the latter.
+There's a lot of good advice for self-improvement and some interesting perspectives on psychology though.

 Twelve Things This Book Will Do For You
 <ol>